 Vegan options other than soy, such as hemp, rice, and pea protein powders, tend to be substantially more expensive and not as concentrated or efficiently absorbed by the body.
 But they still offer vegans a convenient way to enhance their protein intake.

 keep it simple

 Whichever type of protein makes sense for you, look for a product with a minimum of bells and whistles.
-Remember the goal is to add protein to your diet; you don’t need a powder that will also clean your house for you.
-You’ll pay a lot more for those fancy formulas with all the added herbs and extracts but there’s no clear evidence that they add benefit.
+The goal of a protein powder is to add protein to your diet; you don’t need a powder that will also clean your house.
+You’ll pay a lot more for those fancy formulas with all the added vitamins, minerals, herbs, and extracts, but there’s no clear evidence that they add benefit.

 Excess Protein is Stored as Fat

-Finally, even though adding more protein to your diet may have some advantages, protein still contains calories and excess calories will lead to weight gain.
-So, unless you’re trying to gain weight, when you add protein you’ll need to subtract something else.
+Finally, even though adding more protein to your diet may have some advantages, protein still contains calories, and excess calories will lead to weight gain.
+So, unless you’re trying to gain weight, you’ll need to subtract something else when you add protein.
 In this case, I think it makes the most sense to subtract some of the starches in your diet to make room for that extra protein.
-For example, you might want to add a scoop of protein powder to your smoothie but cut back on the cups of fruit you add-in or the side of toast you eat with it.
+For example, you might want to add a scoop of protein powder to your smoothie but cut back on the cups of fruit you add or the side of toast you eat with it.

-If you have a question of the day or would like to me speak at your conference or event, send an email to email@example.com.
-You can also message me on Instagram or post question of the day on my aftannFIT Facebook Page
+If you have a question of the day or would like me to speak at your conference or event, send an email to firstname.lastname@example.org.
+You can also message me on Instagram or post a question of the day on my aftannFIT Facebook Page.

 If you’re looking for a protein powder, I use and recommend Bad Athletics protein powder.
 Use code: aftann to save $$ at checkout